 (6) The regulations may specify relevant factors for determining whether the construction or modification of a scheme building has been completed.

+[Section 30 amended: No. 26 of 2020 s.
+95.]

 31. Approval of modification of restricted use condition

 (1) The approval of the Planning Commission is required for the amendment of the scheme plan for a community titles scheme so as to impose, vary or revoke a restricted use condition.